hujhax/austin-improv-wiki/Shows/Kaleidoscope.md

 suggestions into a single experience developed and executed right before your eyes.
 This elite team will first build a compelling comedic world in the vein of *[[Wikipedia - Louie (TV series)|Louie]]* before tearing through that world in a series of fast and funny scenes with the energy and sensibility of *[[Wikipedia - 30 Rock|30 Rock]]*. </blockquote>

 ## History
-The show ran on Thursdays at 8:30pm at [[Coldtowne Theater]] in May 2014.
+The show ran on Thursdays at 8:30pm at [[Theatres/Coldtowne Theater|Coldtowne Theater]] in May 2014.

 ## Media
 ### Photos